Robots.txt contains instructions for search engine bots.

 Click on “Tools”:

-You should have enabled “File Editing”.
+Important: you should have enabled “File Editing”.

 Click on “File Editor”: